michelemarzollo/sssd_speculator/evaluation/README.md

 python lookahead_comparisons.py
 ```

 which will output the results of speculation accuracy and retreival time in text format.
+Check the possible arguments to pass.